igvteam/igv.js/docs/api.md

     label     user-visible name for the track
     color     default color for features.
 Can be overriden in certain file formats height    initial track height
-    order     integer specifying tracks vertical placement relative to other tracks.
+    maxHeight maximum track height for those track types that expand automatically.
+Can be overriden by user via menu order     integer specifying tracks vertical placement relative to other tracks.
 Use to pin tracks to top (large negative number) or bottom (large positive number)

 ###Alignment track (type = "bam")